 Even the protective drops sold in stores may not help.
-Research doesn't back up their use, and they can dry ears out.
+Research doesn't back their use, and they can dry ears out.

 Children's Health offers the largest group of ENT pediatric doctors in North Texas, which gives parents and patients access to expertise, support and services not available anywhere else.
-Learn more about Pediatric Ear, Nose and Throat program.
+Learn more about our Pediatric Ear, Nose and Throat program.